 Its grapes have a thick skin that becomes rich, concentrated wines with lots of tannins and structure, exactly what you need to make long-lived wines.
 Aromas of black cherries and cassis dominate the nose, and they blend beautifully with the aromas of oak aging: tobacco leaves, baking spices, and vanilla.

+California Cabernet Sauvignon is going to be rounder and fuller in body than a wine from Bordeaux, but it’s going to have a similar aroma and flavor.
 The grape inherited a particular trait from its parents; a tendency to develop green vegetable scents from a pyrazine molecule.
 So, don’t be surprised to find bell pepper aromas in your glass!

 How is it that there are $5 bottles of Cabernet in the supermarket shelves when other bottles cost over $2000?
 Not all wines are created equal.
 Cabernet grows everywhere, but high-quality grapes come only from the best sites, and those are rare.

 The trick is to know where Cabernet Sauvignon grows well but is also reasonably priced.
-Here are a few suggestions from the Wine School, from the least to most expensive.
+Here are a few suggestions from the Wine School, from the least to the most expensive.

 Francois Lurton Gran Lurton Cabernet Sauvignon, Mendoza, Argentina